daeuniverse/dae/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist

 - [ ] The Pull Request has been fully tested
-- [ ] There's an entry in the CHANGELOG
+- [ ] There's an entry in the CHANGELOGS
 - [ ] There is a user-facing docs PR against https://github.com/daeuniverse/dae

 ### Full changelogs